judka-uriel/uriel-book/uriel_en.md

 congregation of G‑d (Devarim [23:4](https://www.sefaria.org/Deuteronomy.23.4)).
 Therefore Jewish men had to divorce their Ammonite and Moabite wives.

-Yehudah ha‑Levi explained plainly in his book *[Kuzari](https://www.sefaria.org/Kuzari.3.63)* that Jewish husbands divorced the mothers of their children.
+Yehuda Halevi explained plainly in his book *[Kuzari](https://www.sefaria.org/Kuzari.3.63)* that Jewish husbands divorced the mothers of their children.
 THEIR CHILDREN!
 <!-- *imot bneyhem* -->